 Let account maps guide your coaching.
 You can see which deals have the biggest gaps, schedule time with the corresponding reps to determine their confidence on the deal’s likelihood to close, and then coach accordingly.
 Decide which accounts need your executive sponsorship and then review the account map to see where you might have connections that can help.
 Account maps bring structure to your coaching, and once again, they keep all relevant information for these 1:1 sessions together.
 Reps don’t have to take time away from selling to compile information for meetings with you if they’ve kept their account map up to date.

-While a remote sales team doesn’t allow for in-person water cooler chats or impromptu meetings, you don’t have to feel like you’re flying blindly as a sales leader without those day-to-day interactions.
-Yes, it can take a bit more concerted effort.
-But by using account maps to house documentation, create consistency, communicate effectively, and determine where support is needed, you can still stay on top of things.
+While a remote sales team doesn’t allow for in-person water cooler chats or impromptu meetings, you can still communicate effectively as a sales leader without those day-to-day interactions.
+Stay on top of tasks while engaging with your team by using account maps to house documentation, create consistency, communicate effectively, and determine where support is needed.

-Walk through your account maps, and you’ll feel like you’re back walking the sales floor and moving towards that revenue number.
+Walk through your account maps in Lucidchart, and you’ll feel like you’re back walking the sales floor and moving towards that revenue number.